redrover9/linuxquestions/README.md

 # linuxquestions
 presents the user with a question, allows them to toggle the answer or select a next question.
 Check it out at https://linuxquestions.io!
+[Currently down]